Driving without Valid License: CVC 12500

 Having any misdemeanor conviction can have devastating consequences for some persons.

 • For example, holders of Temporary Protected Status (TPS) with immigration service are not allowed to have any 2 misdemeanor convictions on their record and will lose their TPS legal status if they have even a misdemeanor CVC 12500 on their record.
-To help TPS holders keep their immigration status, Los Angeles Criminal Defense Attorney should negotiate a reduction of California Vehicle Code section 12500 to an infraction.
+To help TPS holders keep their immigration status, Los Angeles Criminal Defense Attorney will negotiate a reduction of California Vehicle Code section 12500 misdemeanor to an infraction.
 For TPS holders and other immigrants, it is very important to avoid being convicted of any misdemeanor.

 Elements Of The Offense